Cadwallader D. Colden: Career

 He became a Colonel of Volunteers in the War of 1812.
 Despite having owned slaves, in 1815 he became president of the New York Manumission Society, established in 1785 to promote the abolition of slavery in the state.
 He oversaw the rebuilding of the Society's African Free School in New York City.
 Later historians cited the energetic aid of Colden, Peter A. Jay, William Jay, Governor Daniel D. Tompkins, and others in influencing the New York legislature to set the date of July 4, 1827, for the abolition of slavery in the state.

 Colden was also a member of the New York State Assembly in 1818, and the 54th Mayor of New York City from 1818 to 1821, appointed by Governor DeWitt Clinton.
 He successfully contested the election of Peter Sharpe to the 17th United States Congress and served from December 12, 1821, to March 3, 1823.
 He was a member of the New York State Senate (1st District) from 1825 to 1827, when he resigned.

 After his resignation from the State Senate, he moved to Jersey City, New Jersey, where he devoted much of his time to the completion of the Morris Canal.

 Literary accomplishments

 A proponent of a national canal system, in 1825 Colden was commissioned by the Common Council of New York City, during the last days of the construction of the Erie Canal, to write his Memoir, Prepared at the Request of a Committee of the Common Council of the City of New York, and Presented to the Mayor of the City, at the Celebration of the Completion of the New York Canals.
-The work and its Appendix contain period lithographs of the canal construction and highlights of the "Grand Canal Celebration" at New York City.
+The work and its Appendix contain period lithographs of the canal construction and highlights of the "Grand Canal Celebration" in New York City.